deeperthanyou/isomorph/README.md

 You run the program, now what?
 The console should look something like the snippet below with minor differences in the times.
 The driver class [IsomorphicNodes](#IsomorphicNodes) creates and prints out 4 different nodes, the first, second and fourth nodes are isomorphic.
 Then the nodes are printed out with the [Printer](#Printer) class.
 All time measurements are made using `System.nanoTime();` for precision.

 #### Hypothesis
-- I hypothesize that the recursive algorithm would be slower than the iterative implementation.
+- Before I began timing the code, I hypothesized that the recursive algorithm would be slower than the iterative implementation.

-Before we run the tests, in many computer science classes it's taught that Recursion is a guarenteed but last result to find the solution.
-In other words, you should only use recursion as a last resort.
+Before we run the tests, in many computer science classes it's taught that you should only use recursion as a last resort.
 Iteration is usually the first way to go.
 Use loops for everything they said.

 ## Experiment
 Run the program and behold the magic...